mhusnainee/Shared-Wallet/README.md

-# Shared-Wallet
-A smart contract of shared wallet where anyone can become its user.
+This contract is a shared wallet in which anyone can become user.
+Then owner will verify the user.
+And after that, a verified user will be able to deposit, withdraw, transfer and check Balance.
+Owner can check the contract's balance.